hannaKV/csc-user-guide/docs/data/datasets/datamanagement.md

 ### Use good variable names and null values

 Be consistent when naming variables and record enough information so the definitions of both variables and their values are clear.
 Follow the practices within your research community for naming variables e.g. using full taxonomic names.
 Many datasets also contain missing or empty data values which should be carefully marked (e.g. NaN) so they are distinguishable from true zeros.

+Find out if there are community standards and vocabularies or ontologies available for variable naming and data structure in your research field.
+A good way of finding out about data standards is seaching through open data repositories in your field and trying to use the data.
+There are also tools and portals which can guide you to find sufficient data standards and vocabularies to make your data interoperable with other similar data.

+TODO: Links to resources

 ### Provide metadata